OpenEvalProject/evals/manuscripts/elife-51737/v3/manuscript.md

 ## Abstract

 Optogenetic tools have revolutionized the study of receptor-mediated processes, but such tools are lacking for RNA-controlled systems.
 In particular, light-activated regulatory RNAs are needed for spatiotemporal control of gene expression.
-To fill this gap, we used in vitro selection to isolate a novel riboswitch that selectively binds the trans isoform of a stiff-stilbene (amino- t SS)–a rapidly and reversibly photoisomerizing small molecule.
-Structural probing revealed that the RNA binds amino- t SS about 100-times stronger than the cis photoisoform (amino- c SS).
-In vitro and in vivo functional analysis showed that the riboswitch, termed Werewolf-1 (Were-1), inhibits translation of a downstream open reading frame when bound to amino- t SS.
+To fill this gap, we used in vitro selection to isolate a novel riboswitch that selectively binds the trans isoform of a stiff-stilbene (amino-tSS)–a rapidly and reversibly photoisomerizing small molecule.
+Structural probing revealed that the RNA binds amino-tSS about 100-times stronger than the cis photoisoform (amino-cSS).
+In vitro and in vivo functional analysis showed that the riboswitch, termed Werewolf-1 (Were-1), inhibits translation of a downstream open reading frame when bound to amino-tSS.
 Photoisomerization of the ligand with a sub-millisecond pulse of light induced the protein expression.
-In contrast, amino- c SS supported protein expression, which was inhibited upon photoisomerization to amino- t SS.
+In contrast, amino-cSS supported protein expression, which was inhibited upon photoisomerization to amino-tSS.
 Reversible photoregulation of gene expression using a genetically encoded RNA will likely facilitate high-resolution spatiotemporal analysis of complex RNA processes.

 ## Introduction